Mutual-exclusion critical section for protecting shared resources between tasks.

 -

-| timeoutTicks | The number of sytem TimeTicks to wait for the critical section.
-A timeout of 0 (zero) waits forever. |
+| timeoutTicks | Maximum system ticks to wait.
+A value of 0 (default) waits forever. |

 - Return values